gdmoney/gcp-cloud-functions-github-actions/README.md

 - GitHub > Actions > New workflow > set up a workflow yourself > ...
   - modify the parameters below and copy & paste in the editor

-- GCP Cloud Functions function will be updated every time the `main.py`, `urls.py`, or `update-cloud-functions.yml` files are modified and changes are pushed to the `master` branch
+- GCP Cloud Functions function will be updated every time `main.py`, `urls.py`, or `update-cloud-functions.yml` files are modified and changes are pushed to the `master` branch

 ### Parameters
 - **`gcloud functions deploy`** - name of the existing function